jessie345/easypermissions/README.md

 EasyPermissions is a wrapper library to simplify basic system permissions logic when targeting Android M or higher.

+# Note: User can install the library and extend the PermissionsActivity or PermissionsFragment to
+integrate dynamic permission request fast

 ## Installation

 EasyPermissions is installed by adding the following dependency to your `build.gradle` file: